 This fund is reported as part of the Commonwealth's Healthcare Internal Service Fund.
 Benefit payments are recognized when due and payable in accordance with the benefit terms.
 Pre-Medicare Retiree Healthcare is a single-employer defined benefit OPEB plan that is treated like a cost-sharing plan for financial reporting purposes, and is administered by the Department of Human Resource Management.
-There were approximately 4,800 retirees and 89,000 active employees in the program in fiscal year 2019.
+There were approximately 4,400 retirees and 90,000 active employees in the program as of June 30, 2020.
 There are no inactive employees entitled to future benefits who are not currently receiving benefits.
 There are no assets accumulated in a trust to pay benefits.